 Becoming alive again…with body and soul

 …that’s how I would describe the goal of my work.
-My approach to psychotherapy provides an optimal combination of different techniques from body-oriented psychotherapy and talk therapy for your personal growth.
+My approach to psychotherapy provides a combination of different techniques from body-oriented psychotherapy and talk therapy for your personal growth.

 The knowledge about emotions and moods not only happening in our brain but also in our body is the common basis of body-oriented psychotherapy approaches....